shivajivarma/codebase-c/src/gcd/README.md

 repeating this process gives successively smaller pairs of numbers until the two numbers become equal.
 When that occurs, they are the GCD of the original two numbers.

-For example, the GCD of 8 and 12 is 4.